 The Health and Safety at Work etc. Act 1974 (Section 2(3)) states “It shall be the duty of every employer to prepare and as often as may be appropriate revise a written statement of his general policy with respect to the health and safety at work of his employees and the organisation and arrangements for the time being in force for carrying out that policy, and to bring the statement and any revision of it to the notice of all of his employees.”

 However, if you have fewer than five employees, you do not need to have your health and safety policy written down.

 There is no formal requirement to sign a policy, but as the purpose of the document is to demonstrate management from the top, most organisations do.
 The example policies on the Health and Safety Executive (HSE) also have boxes for signature.

 It is far more important that the policy and arrangements are shared and implemented (for which top drive is usually needed).
 You can have a beautifully documented and signed policy, however, if it isn’t shared and implemented it, means little legally or organisationally.

 Sign up to our educational monthly updates on health, safety and environmental subjects and topical industry news, invitations to our seminars and occasional Assurity Consulting business updates.Subscribe now

-The workplace compliance solution for monitoring and managing compliance across your building portfolio.Read more
+Assurity Plus 2.0, the next generation of software for monitoring and managing workplace compliance across your building portfolio.Read more